Senior Resources › Retirement Planning

 checked at once

-Answer 5 questions and see every program your household may qualify for — SNAP, Medicaid, Section 8, and more.
+Answer 8 questions and see every benefit program available to your household in retirement — SNAP, MSPs, LIS, and more.

 2026 Key Retirement Planning Numbers

-401k catch-up (50+)+$7,500 = $31,000Standard catch-up
+401(k) catch-up contribution (age 50+)+$7,500 = $31,000Standard catch-up

-401k catch-up (60–63)+$11,250 = $34,750SECURE 2.0 super catch-up
+401(k) catch-up contribution (age 60–63)+$11,250 = $34,750SECURE 2.0 super catch-up

-IRA contribution limit$7,000/yrUnder age 50
+IRA contribution limit$7,000 / yrUnder age 50

-IRA catch-up (50+)+$1,000 = $8,000Traditional and Roth
+IRA catch-up contribution (age 50+)+$1,000 = $8,000Traditional and Roth IRAs

 RMD starting ageAge 73Born 1951–1959

-Part D drug cap$2,000/yrNew in 2025–2026
+Medicare Part D out-of-pocket cap$2,000 / yrNew in 2025–2026

-Roth IRA eligibility phases out at $150,000 single / $236,000 married.
-Consult a financial advisor for personalized guidance.
+Roth IRA eligibility phases out at $150,000 (single) / $236,000 (married filing jointly).
+Consult a qualified financial advisor for personalized guidance.
+RMDs do not apply to Roth IRAs during the owner's lifetime.

 Key Retirement Planning Actions for 2026